+We provide next the definition of \emph{difference set} $\Delta(s_1; s_2)$.
+Intuitively, given two scenarios $s_1$ and $s_2$, this is the set comprising all and only those observation time-points $\Ord_p$ that are required by the first scenario $s_1$ (not necessarily by the second $s_2$) and such that the two scenarios disagree on the corresponding propositional letter $p$, \ie $s_1(p)\neq s_2(p)$.

-We provide next the definition of \emph{difference set} $\Delta(s_1; s_2)$. \begin{Def}[Difference-Set] Let $s_1, s_2\in\Sigma_P$ be any two scenarios.
-The set of observation events in $\Ord{V}^+_{s_1}$ at which $s_1$ and $s_2$ differ is denoted by $\Delta(s_1;s_2)$.
-Formally, \end{Def} The various definitions of history and dynamic consistency that are used by different authors~\cite{TVP2003, HPC15, CR15} are equivalent.
+\begin{Def}[Difference-Set] Let $s_1, s_2\in\Sigma_P$ be any two scenarios.
+The set of observation time-points in $\Ord{V}^+_{s_1}$ at which $s_1$ and $s_2$ differ is denoted by $\Delta(s_1;s_2)$.
+Formally, \end{Def} Notice that the difference-set is not commutative, \ie generally $\Delta(s_1; s_2)\neq \Delta(s_2;s_1)$.
+Also notice that the various definitions of history and dynamic consistency that are used by different authors~\citep{TVP2003, HPC15, CR15} turn out to be equivalent.